jenchick/Election_Analysis/README.md

 ## Project Overview
 ### Purpose
 A Colorado Board of Elections employee requested an election audit of a recent local congressional election.
-The audit tasks to complete are as follows:
+The audit tasks to complete are as follows, accompanied by code samples:
 1. Calculate the total number of votes cast.

 ![image](https://user-images.githubusercontent.com/102322707/168140848-eda5ba45-08bd-4e09-b23a-3a69d07f52f8.png)